CR Flamengo training ground fire: Investigation

 According to the Rio de Janeiro city government, the buildings that the fire occurred in did not have the required permits, and the location is on file as a parking lot.

 The state Labor Ministry launched a task force to determine if any preventative actions could have been taken, and to ensure that the families of the victims would be accommodated.

 As of March 2021, Flamengo have paid compensations to 9 of 10 fatal victims.
 State prosecutors suggested an out of court settlement of 2 million reais to each family plus 10,000 reais per month until the victims would turn 45-years-old.
 However, the club president Rodolfo Landim offered 400,000 reais up front and the countries 998 a month salary for ten years, an offer which was immediately rejected.

 Aftermath

 Club president Rodolfo Landim described it as "the worst tragedy the club has ever experienced in its 123 years."
 The governor of the state of Rio de Janeiro declared a three-day period of mourning following the tragedy.
 Brazilian players and those who had previously trained at Flamengo used Twitter to issue statements about the tragedy and offer condolences.

 The Campeonato Carioca (Rio de Janeiro state football league) matches scheduled for the following days, including Flamengo's match against rival Fluminense, were postponed.
 In March, the training ground was reopened.

-In 2020, on the first year anniversary of the tragedy relatives were barred from the training ground to light candles and offer prayers to the deceased.
+In 2020, on the first anniversary of the tragedy relatives were barred from the training ground to light candles and offer prayers to the deceased.
 However, they were barred from the property and knelt at the side of the road to pray, which was met with widespread criticism across the country.

+In 2021, 11 people were charged over the fire, but were gradually acquitted by 2025.